sokumon/anemo/README.md

 # Anemo

 AR and VR version of the Nemo Project

 I use Aframe and ar.js to build this

 It took me 3 days to build this for some reason

+In the vr version I use puppeteer to take screenshots on the fly

 ## Run this on VPS